The Pros and Cons of an LLC: Decide on Your Business Structure

 The Advantages of an LLC

-An LLC is a cost-effective and low-risk option for small businesses, especially entrepreneurs just getting their self-employment bearings.
-Here are the good sides of filing as a limited liability company:
+An LLC is a cost-effective and low-risk option for small business owners, especially entrepreneurs who are just getting their self-employment bearings.
+Here are the positive sides to filing as a limited liability company:

 Limited Personal Liability